Personalized Two-sided Dose Interval: Introduction

+Not surprisingly, determining the optimal personalized therapeutic dose range is challenging, as it requires learning both the lower and upper bounds of the unit-specific dose interval.
 However, existing methods designed for optimal single-level dose rules, which rely on the assumption that the dose-probability curve is unimodal \citep{Chen2016}, or for learning one-sided intervals, which rely on the assumption that the dose-probability curve is monotonic \citep{Chen2022,Park2022_OptTrt}, are not suitable for learning personalized therapeutic dose range under the hormetic dose-probability curve.
 This is because these methods are suitable for only estimating the lower or upper bounds of two-sided intervals by treating the other bound as fixed.
-Consequently, to use their approaches, one must resort to an iterative procedure where one bound function is found at a time while keeping the other fixed; see Remark \ref{remark-1} for details.
-Thus, implementing these approaches can be computationally challenging and, even if successful, they may suffer from convergence issues.
-In addition, due to the monotonicity constraint on the lower and upper bound estimators imposed in each iteration, theoretical properties of the resulting estimators are difficult to characterize.
+Consequently, to use their approaches, an iterative procedure must be employed in which the lower bound function is obtained while keeping the upper bound function fixed, followed by obtaining the upper bound function while keeping the lower bound fixed, repeated until convergence; see Remark \ref{remark-1} for details.
+Thus, implementing these approaches can be computationally challenging, and even if successful, they may suffer from convergence issues.
+In addition, due to the monotonicity constraint on the lower and upper bound estimators imposed in each iteration, the theoretical properties of the resulting estimators are challenging to characterize.
 In particular, theoretical tools for studying the approximation error of a general pair of functions using functions within unrestricted function spaces, such as product reproducing kernel Hilbert spaces, are no longer applicable to a function space with a restricted domain.
-Furthermore, the method proposed by \citet{Cai2023} can produce two-sided dose interval recommendations, but its goal is not to identify the personalized therapeutic dose range.
-Instead, the target estimand is an interval that maximizes the interval-wise dose-probability curve, which is the expected probability of observing desired outcomes if the treatment is assigned with a user-specified treatment-distributing policy over a given interval.
-Their method is motivated by detecting multiple change points in a dose-probability curve, which is different from our motivation.